-The primary responsibilities of the Dean of Student Affairs are the general welfare of students, the promotion and maintenance of a positive and dynamic campus environment, as well as designating opportunities for students' intellectual development and personal growth.
+The primary responsibilities of the Vice President for Student Life and Dean of Students are the general welfare of students, the promotion and maintenance of a positive and dynamic campus environment, as well as designating opportunities for students' intellectual development and personal growth.
 Students who experience problems in fulfilling their responsibilities, or those with suggestions on how to make Lycoming College a better place, should feel free to speak with the Dean.

-The Dean of Student Affairs strives to anticipate and understand students' interests and needs and is, therefore, available to listen and assist students in solving any problems that may arise.
-The Dean's Office also acts as a liaison between students and the faculty, staff, and senior administration of the College when appropriate.
+The Vice President for Student Life and Dean of Students strives to anticipate and understand students' interests and needs and is, therefore, available to listen and assist students in solving any problems that may arise.
+The Dean's Office also acts as a liaison between students and the faculty, staff and senior administration of the College when appropriate.

 First Year: Self Exploration

-Intended Outcome: First year students are expected to identify their skills, interests, and values and to narrow their academic focus to specific field(s) of study which are categorized as follows: Fine Arts, Humanities, Social Sciences, Math Sciences, Physical Sciences.
+Intended Outcome: First-year students are expected to identify their skills, interests and values and to narrow their academic focus to specific field(s) of study which are categorized as follows: Fine Arts, Humanities, Social Sciences, Math Sciences or Physical Sciences.

 Second Year: Sharpening the Focus